-When David Adler, program officer, joined the Robert Wood Johnson Foundation in 2008, he brought extensive experience working with community-based agencies and individuals to help advance public health initiatives.
-He started his work at the Foundation with the Childhood Obesity team and joined the Coverage team in 2010, initially working as a communications officer.
-In his role as program officer, he oversees a variety of efforts that advance the Foundation’s goal of ensuring that 95 percent of all Americans have stable, affordable coverage by 2020.
+Adler joined the Foundation in 2008 and brought extensive experience working with community-based agencies and individuals to help advance public health initiatives.
+He started his work at the Foundation with the Childhood Obesity team as a communications associate and joined the Coverage team in 2010, initially as a communications officer and later as a program officer.

-Previously, David directed communications for The Food Trust in Philadelphia, where he helped to produce compelling research reports that promoted increased access to healthy food in all communities.
+Before coming to the Foundation, Adler directed communications for The Food Trust in Philadelphia, where he helped to produce compelling research reports that promoted increased access to healthy food in all communities.
 He achieved widespread media coverage for The Food Trust in USA Today, The Washington Post, The New York Times, and NPR.
 He also helped to manage the Fresh Food Financing Initiative, a first-of-its-kind grant and loan program to encourage supermarket development in underserved neighborhoods throughout Pennsylvania, which has since become a model nationwide for programs to attract supermarkets to food deserts.
-Harvard University recognized the initiative as one of the nation’s most innovative government programs.

 Adler received a bachelor’s degree from Swarthmore College, a master of studies in Hebrew and Jewish Studies from the University of Oxford and a master of public administration from the University of Pennsylvania.

-Born in Brooklyn, N.Y., he now resides in Princeton with his partner Cole, an administrator at Princeton University.
+Born in Brooklyn, N.Y., he now resides in Lawrenceville, N.J.
 He enjoys running and has completed three (and counting!) half-marathons.
 He also loves to travel and study foreign languages.